 Chrome is Google’s take on the open-source Chromium project.
 Chrome’s install numbers are continuing to rise is the world’s most popular browser.
 Let’s go over some of the reasons for its a success:

-As mentioned in one of our last articles Chrome has a wide range of extensions: Read More
+As mentioned in one of our last articles Chrome we went over some of the best extension available: Read More

-The ease in which you can of download new extensions ensures that Chrome can be modified for your individual needs.
-The Chrome Store has a wide range of options for extensions and more are being developed daily.
-Chrome has parental controls which can be used to limit website access which is useful in a business environment and also for those with children.
+The ease in which you can download new extensions ensures that Chrome can be modified for your individual needs.
+There is a wide range of options for extensions in the Chrome Store and even more are being developed daily.
+Chrome has parental controls that can be used to limit website access which is useful in a business environment and also for those with children.

 It is also worth mentioning that Google is a data broker.
 They make their money off tracking and selling user activity.
 Although they claim a degree of anonymity with their user’s browsing data, some still might not trust it.
-Very few of us have the law degrees required to go through that user agreement with a fine tooth comb.
-Even with those drawbacks, Chrome is still one of the best browsers in 2019.
+Very few of us have the law degrees required to go through that user agreement with a fine-tooth comb.
+Even with those drawbacks, Chrome is still one of the best browsers in 2020.

 + Fast performance